 Subp.
 2. Use of gift to metropolitan governmental unita political subdivision.
-An official may not use a gift given by a lobbyist or lobbyist principal to a metropolitan governmental unitpolitical subdivision until the gift has been formally accepted by an official action of the governing body of the metropolitan governmental unitpolitical subdivision.
+An official may not use a gift given by a lobbyist or lobbyist principal to a metropolitan governmental unit political subdivision until the gift has been formally accepted by an official action of the governing body of the metropolitan governmental unit political subdivision.

 Subp.
 3. Exception.
-A gift is not prohibited if it consists of informational material given by a

-14 Supp.
-3. Exception.
-A gift is not promibled in the performance of official duties and the lobbyist or 15 lobbyist or principal to assist an official in the performance of official duties and the lobbyist or

-16 principal had a significant role in the creation, development, or production of that material.
+A gift is not prohibited if it consists of informational material given by a lobbyist or principal to assist an official in the performance of official duties and the lobbyist or principal had a significant role in the creation, development, or production of that material.